Japanese vs Western Beauty Standards

 Beauty standards in East Asia have many similarities to Japan.
 Korean “K-Beauty” is having a huge influence on the industry in Asia (and the world).
 But Japan, China and Korea all share somewhat similar beauty standards.
 For example, having big eyes with double eyelids and lighter skin are popular throughout East Asia.

-The Dark Side Of Japanese Beauty Standards
+The Dark Side Of Japan Beauty Standards

 Japanese woman checking her skin